Logo Design

 In this tutorial we’ll create different animal portraits from one and the same circle!
 Let’s have fun making a set of trendy flat elements using basic shapes, the Shape Builder Tool, the Pathfinder panel and some other useful functions of Adobe Illustrator!

-You only need to choose 2 of the animals to create.
+You only need to create one (1) of the animals.

 Project 2 - Retro Badge (2 class periods)